xaviervalarino/portfolio/README.md

 ### Javascript
 Each file in the JS directory is concatenated into a single JS file in the distribution directory, so, each file should be a self-contained, self-executing anonymous function.
-(I suppose it could return a global variable, but, the site is [fundamentally] a series of documents, so... the scripts should have explicit purposes.)
+(I suppose it could return a global variable, but, the site is [fundamentally] a series of documents, so the scripts have explicit purposes.)

 For example:
 ```js